 This work is my womb of creation—a space where women can return to themselves, where the layers of forgetting can be unraveled, and where the deep knowing of the body can be reclaimed.

-It is not about fixing or striving—it is about remembering.
+It’s not about fixing or striving — it’s about remembering.

 𖦹